 In this study, we consider the Base-lift method as the benchmark model.
-The method is widely used in practice and evaluated in previous studies (e.g., L. Cooper et al., 1999; Gür Ali et al., 2009; Huang et al., 2014; Ma et al., 2016).
+The method is widely used in practice, and its forecasting performance has been evaluated in previous studies (e.g., L. Cooper et al., 1999; Gür Ali et al., 2009; Huang et al., 2014; Ma et al., 2016).
 The forecasts for week t by this method can be described as follows:

 Forecastt=Mt, if the focal product is not being promotedMt+ adjustment, if the focal product is being promoted